2021 Michigan Wolverines football team: At Maryland

 Maryland responded with a 17-play, 68-yard drive that consumed six-and-a-half minutes.
 The Terrapins were stopped at the 13-yard line and settled for a 31-yard field goal by Petrino.
 With 4:00 remaining in the half, J. J. McCarthy led the Wolverines on a four-play 42-yard touchdown drive with a 14-yard run, a 13-yard pass to Cornelius Johnson, and a 13-yard touchdown pass to Mike Sainristil.
 In the final minute-and-a-half, Michigan drove 42 yards to the Maryland six-yard line, but were backed up by a personal foul penalty, and Jake Moody kicked a 39-yard field with four seconds remaining, which made the score 24–3 in favor of Michigan at half-time.

 The teams combined for six touchdowns (four by Michigan, two by Maryland) in the third quarter.
 Michigan struck first with a 56-yard drive, capped by a one-yard touchdown run by Haskins.
 Maryland responded with their own 74-yard drive capped by a seven-yard touchdown pass from Tagovailoa to Carlos Carrier.
 A. J. Henning returned the ensuing kickoff 81 yards for a touchdown.
 Maryland then drove 75 yards with Tagovailoa scoring on a 17-yard run; Tagovailoa also ran for a two-point conversion.
 Donovan Edwards then ran 77 yards for a touchdown.
-With 34 seconds left in the quarter, DJ Turner intercepted a Tagovailoa pass and returned it 42 yards for a touchdown.
+With 34 seconds left in the quarter, D. J. Turner intercepted a Tagovailoa pass and returned it 42 yards for a touchdown.